-For specifics on speaker programs in your area, information contained in our new-membership kit, receiving a courtesy copy of the WLA Quarterly (newspaper), or any other information about joining or anything else, call WLA's toll-free number: 1-888-753-9150
+For specifics on speaker programs in your area, information contained in our website, receiving a courtesy copy of the WLA Quarterly (newspaper), or any other information about joining or anything else, call WLA's toll-free number: 1-888-753-9150

 Join WLA Today- Click to view and print our registration form